top of page

 • Is this a once-in-a-lifetime trip?

-• Am I comfortable wiring money overseas?
+• Am I comfortable wiring money internationally?

 • Do I want flexibility or a fixed plan?